Omega-7: Palmitoleic Acid

 This is great news for people with type two diabetes, and for those who are dieting, but even better news for dieters is that palmitoleic acid induces satiety (makes you full faster) by releasing/stimulating the two satiety hormones: ghrelin and leptin.
 Additionally, if you are insulin resistant, you are leptin resistant; thus palmitoleic acid’s ability to fight insulin resistance will also help you fight leptin resistance by reducing CRP which has shown to be responsible for leptin resistance.
 This simply means, you’ll feel full faster while supplementing with omega-7 fatty acids.

 But for those watching their weight, the good news does not end there.
 Animal studies show that supplementing with palmitoleic acid turns on your fat metabolism.
 Instead of your body wanting to store fat (lipogenesis), fats are directed toward making and expending energy.
 So if you are working out, you will want to supplement with palmitoleic acid.
-Studies out of Harvard on mice showed that on palmitoleic acid discovered that not only was their fat metabolism cranked up, but the molecule sent signals to the other organs telling them not to store dietary fat.
+It was discovered in studies out of Harvard (on mice, of course) that not only was their fat metabolism cranked up with palmitoleic acid, but it sent signals to the other organs telling them not to store dietary fat.
 Henry Ginsberg, an endocrinologist at Columbia University said, “Definitely, a lot of people should be looking at this.”

 Skin, hair, and nails: recent studies have shown that Omega-7 provides key building blocks for skin, hair, and nails, and also helps combat wrinkles, loss of skin elasticity, dryness, and nourishes the skin.
 It boosts collagen production, protects against sun damage, environmental stress, toxins, and oxidative damage.
 It rejuvenates the skin cell membranes, enhancing its ability to retain moisture, and restores resilience to aging skin cells.